U.S.-Mexico Borderlands; Latina/o; Mexican American; United States

 Office: Harris Hall #210

 Geraldo Cadava (Ph.D.
-Yale University, 2008) specializes in United States history, with emphases on the U.S.-Mexico borderlands and Latino populations.
+Yale University, 2008) specializes in United States history, with a particular focus on the U.S.-Mexico borderlands and Latino populations.
 Originally from Tucson, Arizona, he came to Northwestern after finishing degrees at Yale University and Dartmouth College (B.A., 2000).
-He teaches courses on Latino History, the United-States Mexico Borderlands, Comparative American Borderlands, the American West, and the United States since the colonial period.
+He teaches courses on Latino History, the United-States Mexico Borderlands, Conservatism in the Americas, Comparative American Borderlands, Comparative World Borders, the American West, and the United States since the colonial period.

-This project has received support from the Ford Foundation; the Woodrow Wilson National Fellowship Foundation; Mellon Mays Graduate Initiatives Programs; and a Huggins-Quarles Prize from the Organization of American Historians.
+That project received support from the Ford Foundation; the Woodrow Wilson National Fellowship Foundation; Mellon Mays Graduate Initiatives Programs; and a Huggins-Quarles Prize from the Organization of American Historians.

-He is beginning a project on Latino Conservatism, and other research interests include the U.S.-Mexico border; memories of the U.S.-Mexico War between 1846 and 1916; and the movement of Mexican and Mexican American artists between Mexico and the United States, from 1920 to 2000.
+His other research interests include the U.S.-Mexico border in all time periods; frontiers and borders around the world; memories of the U.S.-Mexico War between 1846 and 1916; and the movement of Mexican and Mexican American artists between Mexico and the United States, from 1920 to 2000.

-His writing has appeared in The Journal of American History, The New York Times, The Atlantic, the San Francisco Chronicle, the Arizona Daily Star, and in the publications of the Immigration Policy Center, the National Park Service, and the American Historical Association.
+His writing has appeared in The Journal of American History, The New York Times, The Atlantic online, the San Francisco Chronicle online, the Arizona Daily Star, and in the publications of the Immigration Policy Center, the National Park Service, and the American Historical Association.